Privacy · Last updated 6 July 2026

 - The proxy exists only to issue short-lived AWS credentials and enforce rate limits.
 It uses Apple's App Attest service to verify requests come from a genuine copy of the App on a real device.

-- It stores a per-install device identifier so AI Pro entitlement and rate limits can be tracked.
+- It stores a per-install device identifier so entitlement and rate limits can be tracked.
 No personal identifiers, no email, no Apple ID.

 In-app purchases